Academic Catalog

 Methods of Evaluation may include but are not limited to the following:

-Presentation of the project to peers
+Presentation of portfolio elements to peers

 Making constructive contributions to class discussions